 Parameter Description Direction The direction of network packet transmission to which the rule will be applied.
 Select the source of the packet direction from the Source drop-down list.
 WAN: The rule will be applied to the packets transmitted from the external network.
 LAN: The rule will be applied to the packets transmitted from the local network.
 IPsec: The rule will be applied to the packets transmitted from the IPsec tunnel (available if an IPsec tunnel has been created on the device).
 Select the destination of the packet direction from the Destination drop-down list.
 Router: The rule will be applied to the packets transmitted to DIR-842.
 WAN: The rule will be applied to the packets transmitted to the external network.
 LAN: The rule will be applied to the packets transmitted to the local network.
-IPsec: The rule will be applied to the packets transmitted to the IPsec tunnel (available if an IPsec tunnel has been created on the device).
-From the Source interface and Destination interface dropdown lists, select source and destination interfaces for which the rule will be applied.
+From the rule will be applied to the packets transmitted to the IPsec: The rule will be applied to the packets transmitted to the local network.
+From the Source interface and Destination interface drop-down list, select source and destination interfaces for which the rule will be applied.
 Leave the Auto values to apply the rule to all created WAN interfaces.
 Source IP address Set as Select the needed value from the drop-down list.
 Start IPv4 address / Start IPv6 address The source host start IPv4 or IPv6 address.
 If it is necessary to specify a single address, leave the End IPv4 address / End IPv6 address field blank.
 You can choose a device connected to the router's LAN at the moment.
 To do this, select the relevant IPv4 or IPv6 address from the drop-down list (the field will be filled in automatically).
 End IPv4 address / End IPv6 address The source host end IPv4 or IPv6 address.
 Subnet IPv4 address / Subnet IPv6 address The source subnet IPv4 or IPv6 address.
 The field is displayed when the Subnet value is selected from the Set as drop-down list.